bact/spdx-3-model/model/Dataset/Vocabularies/DatasetType.md

 ## Description

-Describes the different structures of data within a given dataset.
-A dataset can have multiple types of data, or even a single type of data but still match multiple types, for example sensor data could also be timeseries or labeled image data could also be considered categorical.
+Describes the different structures or kinds of data within a given dataset.

+A dataset can have multiple data types.
+Even a single data point can have multiple data types.
+For example, a labeled image could also be considered categorical.

 ## Metadata